-This leg is relatively uneventful, so we'll take advantage of the lull in the action to Turn left to 030°; fly descend to 3300.
-Assuming you're using the autopilot, you will need to do a few
+This leg is relatively uneventful, so we'll take advantage of the lull in the action to descend to 3300.
+Before descending, check the KLVK ATIS (it should be 119.65 for two minutes while MHz) and make sure your altimeter is correct.

+Assuming you're using the autopilot, you will need to do a few things to descend:

 - 1. If you're in altitude hold (ALT) mode, you need to get back into vertical speed (VS) mode.
 Press the ALT button - the "ALT" in the middle of the display should change to "VS", and your current vertical speed (probably 0) should be displayed momentarily on the right. - 2.
-Click the DN button until you get a vertical speed of -500 feet per minute.

-3. If you want to set the target altitude, like before, rotate the big knob on the right until "3300" shows up on the right side of the display.
+Click the DN button until you get a vertical speed of -500 feet per minute. - 3.
+If you want to set the target altitude, like before, rotate the big knob on the right until "3300" shows up on the right side of the display.
 "ALT ARM" should appear on the bottom.